Tips for managing your appetite

 Meal Frequency & Total Calorie Intake

-Maintain a consistent routine around your main mealtimes and try to reduce unnecessary snacking.
-If you do need to consume something make sure it is not carbohydrate based.
-If it is you will eat more and become hungry again much sooner.
-At night when many people tend to search for junk foods, I find having a hot chocolate (cocoa powder) with a full tablespoon of gelatin, MCT (medium chain triglycerides) powder and Inulin with a teaspoon of honey satisfies my cravings quickly and keeps me content until morning.
-Having this every night has removed my mindless snacking and significant calorie intake.
+At night when many people tend to search for junk foods, I find having a hot chocolate (cocoa powder) with a full tablespoon of gelatin, MCT (medium chain triglycerides) powder and inulin with a teaspoon of honey satisfies my cravings quickly and keeps me content until morning.
+Having this every night has removed my mindless snacking and night- time calorie intake.

 Find out more about the benefits of collagen for healthy living here.